hoprnet/hoprnet/packages/hoprd/crates/hoprd-inbox/README.md

 The application tag works as a distinguisher of applications running on top of the HOPR protocol, similarly like ports work in TCP or UDP.
 Application tag is represented by a 16-bit payload prefix and is built-in the HOPR protocol (see `core-packet`).
+If no tag is given, it defaults to `0`.

 The MI can use different backends, which must implement the `InboxBackend` trait.